 (*If FX ever decides to reboot Justified, it would be great if said reboot is done from the perspective of a U.S. Marshal who is Black or a woman of color.
 Maybe she could be played by Nicole Beharie, who would hopefully get much better treatment than she did on Sleepy Hollow after its first season, or by Wunmi Mosaku from Lovecraft Country.
 I’d toss Jurnee Smollett’s name into this hat as well, but she already has enough people clamoring for her to get her own series on HBO Max as Black Canary from Birds Of Prey, which I also wouldn’t mind seeing onscreen instead of a spinoff of The Suicide Squad with John Cena as Peacemaker.)

-Winona Hawkins doesn’t always receive the best treatment on Justified, and it would’ve been so easy to simply portray her as simply the love interest who keeps trying to ruin Raylan’s fun by telling him to stop what he’s doing and get inside the house (the same accusation that f—kboys on the Internet usually use when talking about Skylar White or Betty Draper or Lori Grimes), and seeing as how she’s a court reporter and not a fellow Marshal or criminal being hunted by Marshals, it wasn’t always easy to find reasons to give her screen time.
-And even though she and Raylan still love each other, enough that she makes it clear to Raylan that she wants him with her and with their daughter, Winona also has little to no tolerance for his bullsh-t, for Gary putting both of their lives in danger with his own bullsh-t, or for any gun thugs from Detroit foolish enough to point a weapon at her while she’s visibly pregnant and threaten her life and that of her unborn child.
+Winona Hawkins didn’t always receive the best treatment on Justified, and it would’ve been so easy to simply portray her as just the love interest who keeps trying to ruin Raylan’s fun by telling him to stop what he’s doing and get inside the house (the same accusation that f-ckboys on the Internet usually use when talking about Skyler White or Betty Draper or Lori Grimes), and seeing as how she’s a court reporter and not a fellow Marshal or criminal being hunted by Marshals, it wasn’t always easy to find reasons to give her screen time.
+And even though she and Raylan still love each other, enough that she makes it clear to Raylan that she wants him with her and with their daughter, Winona also has little to no tolerance for his bullsh-t, for Gary putting both of their lives in danger with his greed and his idiocy, or for any gun thugs from Detroit foolish enough to point a weapon at her while she’s visibly pregnant and threaten her life and that of her unborn child.

 Instead of being loved, honored, and cherished during her marriage to Bowman Crowder, Ava Crowder was regularly beaten, disrespected, and made to feel powerless.
 And once she shot him to death while he was eating dinner in their home, Ava refused to ever be made to feel that way again, even if it means turning her back on Raylan once their relationship goes sour, embracing the outlaw lifestyle alongside Boyd (as well as becoming romantically involved with him), and not hesitating to lay the smack down on anyone who makes the mistake of showing her any disrespect.